Medium/opensource/sign-ocla.md

 he-said she-said, because GitHub has unbiased information which it can use to shed light on the situation.

+In addition to what's in the pull request, we need to have a little bit of extra information, which can help us verify that you are who you say you are, should the need arise.
+Since people rightly desire privacy about their addresses and phone numbers, we don't ask for this information to be made public in the pull request, instead going for a traditional email.

-The upshot is that filing a pull request containing a statement of agreement to the OCLA is close enough to having submitted a physical document saying the same thing.
+The upshot is that filing a pull request containing a statement of agreement to the OCLA, along with the supplementary email, is close enough to having submitted a physical document saying the same things.
 That is, this tactic is a workable solution to the problem.
 And since fits in naturally with how actual contributions get made, what we do here ends up being the least-intrusive way of getting the assurance that we &mdash; and the open source community in general &mdash; need, such that we all can operate in safety.